 Do you have a story you can share?
-Karen and Iona would love to hear from you with your stories of possibility – of how you overcame a surprising challenge.
+The team would love to hear from you with your stories of possibility – of how you overcame a surprising challenge.

 Reflecting on our life experiences and sharing our stories with others is a core part of learning and growth as a human being.
 It helps us to understand ourselves and others better, make sense of what we live, and bring meaning and purpose going forward.